 In order to collect employees’ personal data in Mexico, consent is generally required, with a few exceptions (Federal Law on the Protection of Personal Data Held by Private Parties).
 Consent can be provided verbally, in writing or via any technology.
-With the exception of sensitive personal data (which has additional requirements), tacit consent is allowed under the law when the individual is provided with a privacy notice and has the option to opt-out of the collection.
+With the exception of sensitive personal data and financial data (which require explicit consent), tacit consent is allowed under the law when the individual is provided with a privacy notice and has the option to opt-out of the collection.
 Employers must also give individuals the option to opt-out of consent at a later date via the privacy notice (note: the revocation would not be retroactive).
 Consent to collect personal information is not necessary when:

 - otherwise required by law or regulation;

 - the collection is required to fulfill an obligation between the employee (or other individual) and the employer (ex., when necessary to fulfill an employee contract); or,

 - there is an emergency that could harm an individual or an individual’s assets.

 The personal data that is collected must be limited to the purpose outlined in the privacy notice.
 If the data is being processed for a new purpose, the employer must obtain new consent from the employee.